Leadership & Staff

 Lucienne Beard

-Lucienne Beard has been involved at the Alice Paul Institute since 1994, first as a volunteer and board member and later as a member of the non-profit’s first professional staff.
-From 2000-2007 she was API’s program director, establishing the interpretive story for public visitation at Paulsdale, Alice Paul’s home and a National Historic Landmark in Mt.
-Laurel, and creating the Alice Paul Leadership Programs for girls.
-Today those programs serve k-12 students, using the example of successful women leaders from the past and present to teach and inspire today’s young women to pursue leadership into the future.
-Beard was the Executive Director at the Alice Paul Institute 2012-2021 where she oversaw the organization’s operations and strategic direction and led efforts to raise awareness of Alice Paul’s life and work and advocate for passage of the Equal Rights Amendment.
-Beard has lectured on Alice Paul and her place in women’s history across the country.
+Lucy was the Alice Paul Institute’s Executive Director until 2021, where she established public visitation at Paulsdale, Alice Paul’s birthplace in Mt.
+Laurel, and created the Alice Paul Leadership Programs for girls to inspire today’s young women to pursue leadership into the future.
+Beard led efforts to raise awareness of Alice Paul’s work for passage of the Equal Rights Amendment.
 Beard co-chaired New Jersey’s statewide commemoration of the 100th anniversary of women’s suffrage.
-She serves on the national steering committee of the Women’s Vote Centennial Initiative and as treasurer on the board of directors of the National Collaborative for Women’s History Sites, where she is helping to establish the National Votes for Women Trail.
-Beard formerly served as an officer on the board of directors of Girl Scouts of South Jersey Pines (2001-07), PA Museums (2010-12) and New Century Trust (2009-16).
+She co-chairs the board of directors of the National Collaborative for Women’s History Sites.
 She is a charter member of Kiwanis of Greater Mount Laurel and is an active member of the Mt.
 Laurel Society of Friends (Quaker) Meeting.
 She earned a B.S. in International Affairs from The George Washington University and an M.A. in American History from Rutgers University.
 Beard lives in Mt.
-Laurel NJ with her husband and the world’s friendliest cat.
+Laurel with her husband and the world’s friendliest cat.

 Jin Hwang